-The ulnar nerve travels down the back of the elbow behind the bony bump called the medial epicondyle, and through a passageway called the cubital tunnel.
-The cubital tunnel is a narrow passageway on the inside of the elbow formed by bone, muscle, and ligaments with the ulnar nerve passing through its centre.
+The ulnar nerve travels down the back of the elbow behind a bony bump called the medial epicondyle, and through a passageway called the cubital tunnel.
+The cubital tunnel is a narrow passageway on the inside of the elbow formed by bone, muscle, and ligaments.
 The roof of the cubital tunnel is covered with a soft tissue called fascia.

 When the elbow is bent, the ulnar nerve can stretch and catch on the bony bump.
-When the ulnar nerve is compressed or entrapped, the nerve can be pinched and become inflamed leading to a variety of symptoms, called Cubital Tunnel Syndrome.
+When the ulnar nerve is compressed or entrapped, the nerve can tear and become inflamed, leading to cubital tunnel syndrome.

-In general, signs and symptoms of Cubital Tunnel Syndrome arise gradually, progressing to the point where the patient seeks medical attention.
-Left untreated, Cubital Tunnel Syndrome can lead to permanent nerve damage in the hand.
-Commonly reported symptoms associated with Cubital Tunnel Syndrome include:
+In general, the signs and symptoms of cubital tunnel syndrome arise gradually, progressing to the point where you have to seek medical attention.
+Left untreated, cubital tunnel syndrome can lead to permanent nerve damage in the hand.
+The commonly reported symptoms associated with cubital tunnel syndrome include:

-- Intermittent numbness, tingling, and pain to the little finger, ring finger, and the inside of the hand.
+- Intermittent numbness, tingling, and pain to the little finger, ring finger and inside of the hand.
 These symptoms occur more frequently at night, and with elbow bending or prolonged resting on the elbow.